 This time it was neither Alfred Tesseron nor his niece Melanie Tesseron, who tasted 2015 with us.
 Justine Tesseron, Alfred Tesseron's daughter, tasted with us.
 She started to work at Pontet Canet in November of last year with administrative duties.

-2015 had evident oak on the nose, mellow construction, not as flamboyant as in 2009 and 2010, but a refined and sophisticated, long fruity finish.
-95% of the whole production went into Grand Vin, and the yield per ha was 33 hl.
+2015 had evident oak on the nose, mellow construction, not as flashy as in 2009 and 2010, but a refined, sophisticated, long fruity finish.
+95% of the production went into Grand Vin, and the yield per ha was 33 hl.
 95-96p.

 Montrose

-I seriously doubt that big September downpours in Saint-Estephe had any impact on 2015 quality at Montrose.
-This property has excellently drained gravelly soil, its vineyard is hilly and just after downpours, north-eastern winds dried up the air and soil quickly.
-There wasn't any reason to harvest soon after rains, so rather waited for a perfect opportunity to do it.
+I wonder if the big September downpours in Saint-Estephe impacted the 2015 quality at Montrose.
+This property has excellently drained gravelly soil, its vineyard is hilly, and just after downpours, north-eastern winds quickly dried up the air and soil.
+There was no reason to harvest soon after the rains, so the staff waited for a perfect opportunity.

 Tronquoy Lalande - dense and tight, lot of fruit and tannin, concentrated and long.
 Well-made.
 90p.